Open Gearing / Gears

 Open Gear Types

-Also called straight-cut gears, are the simplest and most widely used type of gear due to low cost, lack of end thrust, and low maintenance.
+Spur gears, or straight-cut gears, are the simplest and most widely used type of gear due to low cost, lack of end thrust, and low maintenance.
 The edge of each tooth is straight and parallel to the axis of rotation.
 The tooth shape is based on an involute tooth form, which produces a rolling action rather than a sliding contact between teeth.
 They mesh correctly only if fitted to parallel shafts.
 Proper lubrication is important to avoid excessive wear.
-Spur gears produce reaction loads only radially to the shaft.
-They do not produce axial thrust loads.
+Spur gears produce reaction loads only radially to the shaft and do not produce axial thrust loads.

-Spur gears are used in slow to moderate speed applications like mill drives, hoisting equipment, washing machines, and screwdrivers.
+They are used in slow to moderate speed applications like mill drives, hoisting equipment, washing machines, and screwdrivers.
 At high speeds, they are noisy and wear quickly.
 Pinions come with or without a hub, and gears are available with solid, webbed, or spoked bodies.
-Normal gear ratio range is 1:1 to 6:1.
+Normal ratio range is 1:1 to 6:1.

 A crossed-axis helical gear can be used when a design requires shafts to transmit power at different angles.
 They are best used for light to moderate loads and require the correct type of lubrication.
 Helical gears with 45 degree helix angles are widely used and can be positioned on either parallel or perpendicular shafts.